Scimba basics II: Natural gradient preconditioners

 In the previous tutorials, we used a PINN fit through a natural gradient descent algorithm to the solution of a 2D laplacian problem.

-Scimba implements two natural gradient preconditioners for gradient descent algorithms: Energy Natural Gradient (ENG) and Anagram.
+Scimba implements several natural gradient preconditioning approaches for gradient descent algorithms: Energy Natural Gradient (ENG), ANaGRAM, Sketchy Natural Gradient (SNG) and Nyström Natural Gradient (NNG).

-Both can be used for PINNs and the task of projecting a function onto an approximation space.
+ENG and Anagram can be used for the task of projecting a function onto an approximation space while all can be used for PINNs.

-This tutorial demonstrates further the use of ENG and Anagram preconditioners in Scimba for PINNs on the 2D laplacian example, and for projectors.
+This tutorial demonstrates further the use of preconditioners for PINNs on the 2D laplacian example, and for projectors.
 A following tutorial explains how to model a pde so that it can be used with a natural gradient preconditioned PINN.

 Let us first define the problem we consider, and solve it with a not preconditioned PINN for the reference.